MaxxBurn/Piano/README.md

 <main>
 <b> A 5 tile Piano app </b>

 I wanted to go for a 88 tile at first but decided to go for 5 halfway through.
-It's the same idea but more code.
+It's the same idea but less code.

 <b> What i learned :</b>